mgunes71/My_dream_ChatGPT_App/README.md

 $ npm run test:cov
 ```

+## This app is with NestJS with SocketIO and RabbitMQ It is a Dream interpreter made using ChatGPT

 ## Note
 Then create your api key from this address and add it to your environment file.
 ```